 5. Change out of wet bathing suits and workout gear

 Here’s something you don’t often associate with swimming: Jock itch.
 Yes, it can happen, and it’s likely not going to be pleasant.

 Jock itch is a fungal skin infection that grows in cool, moist and dark places like your groin, inner thigh or buttocks.
 If you’re wearing a wet bathing suit or sweaty workout gear for a long time, fungus could start to grow.

-“Walking around in a wet bathing suit can cause rashes like jock itch or, for people with especially sensitive skin, irritation and redness,” said Dr. Cabell.
+“Walking around in a wet bathing suit can cause rashes like jock itch or, for people with especially sensitive skin, irritation and redness,” says Dr. Cabell.
 “You should always dry completely and, if you’re not headed back into the water, you should change into dry clothes.”